zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/order-information.md

 # Order Information

-Administrators can view and edit order information by clicking an order in the [Orders Menu](./orders-menu-reference-guide.md).
+Administrators can view and edit order information by clicking an order in the [_Orders_ menu](./orders-menu-reference-guide.md).

 There are five tabs: _General_, _Payments_, _Shipments_, _Notes_, and _Emails_.